 - How to understand email firewalls

-The United States federal CAN-SPAM Act became law on January 1, 2004.
-According to their website, the FTC says that if you violate the law, you could be fined $11,000 for each offense (multiply $11,000 times the number of people on your recipient list).
-ISPs around the country have already successfully sued spammers for millions and millions of dollars under this law.
+The CAN-SPAM Act of 2003 became law on January 1, 2004.
+According to the FTC, if you violate the law, you could be fined $11,000 for each offense—that’s $11,000 for each email address on your list.
+ISPs around the country have already successfully sued spammers for millions of dollars under this law.
 If you send commercial email (generally sales or promotional content), you should familiarize yourself with the requirements of CAN-SPAM.
 A few key points of the law include:

-- Never use deceptive headers, from-names, reply-tos, or subject lines.
+- Never use deceptive headers, From names, reply-to addresses, or subject lines.

 - The unsubscribe link must work for at least 30 days after sending.